odlgroup/odl/doc/source/guide/glossary.rst

 .. glossary::

+array-like
+    Any data structure which can be converted into a `numpy.ndarray` by the `numpy.array` constructor.
+Includes all `NtuplesBaseVector` based classes.

 discretization
     Structure to handle the mapping from abstract objects (e.g. functions) to concrete realizations.
 It is a tuple with four elements: